Steps to the Transition and Accommodation Process CGPS

 connecting with students at any point in order to help with the transition process.

-- At this initial contact, the Coordinator works with students to determine what accommodations
+- At this initial contact, the CAE works with students to determine what accommodations

 are needed and reasonable within the context of the courses they are taking.